A High-Performance Training-Free Pipeline for Robust Random Telegraph Signal Characterization via Adaptive Wavelet-Based Denoising and Bayesian Digitization Methods: Results

 We emphasize that our RTS datasets are generated under more challenging conditions than prior studies \cite{bowen.thesis,rts.SR}, with a tighter definition of background noise strength $\eta_\text{wn(pn)}$ in \textbf{Methods}.
 Furthermore, we incorporate scaled trap amplitudes, where each additional trap has a reduced strength relative to the dominant trap, to simulate sub-dominant traps and introduce strong pink noise that can fully mask weaker transitions, thereby stressing both the denoising and digitization stages (details in \textbf{Methods}).
+Real experimental RTS examples are included in this work to demonstrate practical applicability of the proposed pipeline rather than to provide quantitative validation, as meaningful numerical error metrics on real RTS data typically require expert annotation and detailed device-specific physical interpretation, often forming the focus of a standalone experimental study.
 To demonstrate the advantages of our approach, we define two primary benchmark categories: quality and performance.
 These benchmarks quantitatively assess both the proposed and baseline methods in a controlled and reproducible manner, ensuring that both accuracy and computational efficiency are considered.

 Four complete methods are compared across all evaluation metrics: MA denoising with proximity-based digitization (\textbf{MA + Proximity}), FFT denoising with proximity-based digitization (\textbf{FFT + Proximity}), DAEUBL denoising with proximity-based digitization (\textbf{DAEUBL + Proximity}), and our proposed DTCWT denoising combined with Bayesian digitization (\textbf{DTCWT + Bayesian}).
 The first two represent traditional, non-neural-network baselines.
 The third is a neural-network-based method—the only such method currently available for this task.
 While the first three combinations serve as baseline references, the fourth is our proposed approach, which is a modular and probabilistic alternative for robust RTS analysis.
 Our \textbf{DTCWT + Bayesian} is a coherent pipeline that pairs adaptive DTCWT denoising with a probabilistic model-based digitization scheme.
 It is important to clarify that digitization occurs after denoising and KDE.
 Thus, the digitization quality measured in our benchmarks reflects the effectiveness of the entire method pipeline, not just the digitization algorithm in isolation.
 Below summarizes the results of the denoising quality: \textbf{signal-to-noise ratio}, \textbf{trap number error}, and \textbf{trap transition amplitude error}; as well as the digitization quality as \textbf{trap state error}, and \textbf{mean dwell times error}.